strategy1

 • understand the interrelationships between issues

-• recognize causal relationships
+• recognise causal relationships

 • be aware of the multiple effects of any actions decided upon